-The draft variations to Standard 1.3.1 - Food Additives and Standard 1.3.3 - Processing Aids of the Code are recommended for the following reasons:
+Approval of the draft variations to Standard 1.3.1 - Food Additives and Standard 1.3.3 - Processing Aids of the Code are recommended for the following reasons:

-- The proposed amendments are consistent with the protection of public health and safety. - The proposed amendments ensure consistency within the Code and improved consistency, as far as is possible, with other international food standards. - The proposed amendments have included information and consideration of submissions on issues received, as well as advice from an Expert Advisory Group, external to FSANZ. - There will not be any expected added costs to food manufacturers, consumers or regulatory agencies arising from these proposed amendments. - There are no other alternatives that are more cost effective than the proposed amendments to the Code.
+- The proposed amendments are consistent with the protection of public health and safety. - The proposed amendments ensure consistency within the Code and improved consistency, as far as is possible, with other international food standards.

+- The proposed amendments have included information on issues from submissions received and targeted consultation, as well as advice from the External Advisory Group. - There will be added costs to a small number of manufacturers and suppliers of yeast nutrients for home brew distilling kits.
+These manufacturers will need to use alternative microbial nutrients to urea to reduce the formation of ethyl carbamate, a suspected human carcinogen.
+There will not be any expected added costs to other food manufacturers, consumers or regulatory agencies arising from these proposed amendments. - There are no other alternatives that are more cost effective than the proposed amendments to the Code.